 If you haven't spent the holidays with Full Circle Foodie before, I'd like to extend a warm welcome.
-This is my fourth year in a row executing my "Baked with Love" project where I bake a variety of cookies and candies and then package them up all pretty to give, with love, to coworkers, friends and family.
+This is my fifth year executing my "Baked with Love" project where I bake a variety of cookies and candies and then package them up all pretty to give, with love, to coworkers, friends and family.

 Apple Cider Caramels